Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 1. **Multi-Platform Consensus**: By implementing PPRGS across four different architectures, any gaming strategy specific to one platform (e.g., exploiting GPT function calling) would fail on others.
 Cross-platform validation provides a robust check.

-2. **Human-in-the-Loop P₂ Assessment**: The Canis-Optimum paradigm and Experiment 4's communication channel provide continuous external feedback that cannot be fully predicted or optimized by the ASI.
+2. **Human-in-the-Loop P₂ Assessment**: The Canine-Optimum paradigm and Experiment 4's communication channel provide continuous external feedback that cannot be fully predicted or optimized by the ASI.
 Human observers can detect "uncanny valley" behavior where the system technically satisfies metrics while clearly violating intent.

 3. **Temporal Verification**: The experiments run over extended time horizons (50 years in Experiment 3, 1000 steps in Experiment 1), making it harder for the system to maintain a deceptive "performance" without revealing its true optimization target.